 There are all sorts of small business tax deductions out there.
-Some are universal, which means people can claim them in just about any line of work, but this post focuses on tax deductions for self-employed hair stylists.
+Some are universal, which means people can claim them in just about any line of work, but this post focuses on tax deductions for self-employed hair stylists and barbers.

 This doesn’t mean that you have to be the business owner of your own salon — you can be considered a self-employed stylist if you rent a booth in someone else’s salon or are issued a 1099 independent contractor form.
 Unless you receive a W2 tax form from your employer, you are not considered an employee by the IRS.

 Note: This article is only for educational purposes.
 Consult with a licensed tax professional to guide your specific hairdresser tax situation.